cvs-health/android-compose-accessibility-techniques/doc/content/ScreenAndPaneTitles.md

 # Screen and Pane Titles
 All applications screens require titles that communicate the screen's topic or purpose to support the WCAG [Success Criterion 2.4.2 Page Titled](https://www.w3.org/TR/WCAG22/#page-titled).

-The screen title should be both visible and announced by screen readers.
-To the extent reasonable, screen titles should be unique so they communicate the specific screen being displayed.
+The screen title should be both visible and announced by screen readers when it is given focus.
+Screen titles must be descriptive so they communicate the specific screen being displayed.

+To the extent reasonable, screen titles should also be unique.
 However, this must be balanced against the need for conciseness.

 One way to visually display a screen title is using a `TopAppBar` `title`.
+Note that `TopAppBar` titles have fixed vertical space, so title text display is often limited to a single line.
+TalkBack will still announce the full title text.

 For example:

 ```kotlin
 Scaffold(